CGCL-codes/HME/README.md

 ## Citing HME

-If you use HME, please cite our reearch paper published at DATE 2018.
+If you use HME, please cite our research paper published at DATE 2018.

 **Zhuohui Duan, Haikun Liu, Xiaofei Liao, Hai Jin, HME: A Lightweight Emulator for Hybrid Memory, in: Proceedings of the 2018 Design, Automation & Test in Europe Conference & Exhibition (DATE'18), Dresden, Germany, March 19-23, 2018**
 ```javascript